-- 2.2.1 Air carriers use an internationally recognised coding system to identify the level of assistance they will need to provide to particular persons with disabilities and PRMs.
-A copy of that list is attached. - 2.2.2 The questions the agent (or through them, the air carrier) asks may seem intrusive, but they are necessary to ensure that you receive the type of service you need.
-The following are some examples of the questions you might be asked: - What are your needs? - Are you able to walk through the airport terminal to the aircraft, or will you require a wheelchair/buggy? - If you require a wheelchair will you be using your own chair? - Is the chair: - o collapsible?
+Air carriers use an internationally recognised coding system to identify the level of assistance they will need to provide to particular persons with disabilities and PRMs.
+A copy of that list is attached.

+The questions the agent (or through them, the air carrier) asks may seem intrusive, but they are necessary to ensure that you receive the type of service you need.
+The following are some examples of the questions you might be asked:

-- o power operated? - How heavy is your chair and how big is it (width and length)? - Do you need someone to push you in your wheelchair? - Are you able to walk up and down aircraft steps, or will you require assistance boarding and disembarking? - Can you transfer from a wheelchair unaided? - Are you able to walk about inside the aircraft, or will you need to use an on-board wheelchair, if there is one? - Do you need to know if there will be a toilet on the plane that is accessible to the on-board wheelchair? - What assistance will you need, if any, during the flight?
+- What are your needs? - Are you able to walk through the airport terminal to the aircraft, or will you require a wheelchair/buggy? - If you require a wheelchair will you be using your own chair? - Is the chair: - o collapsible? - o power operated?29 - How heavy is your chair and how big is it (width and length)? - Do you need someone to push you in your wheelchair? - Are you able to walk up and down aircraft steps, or will you require assistance boarding and disembarking? § Can you transfer from a wheelchair unaided? - Are you able to walk about inside the aircraft, or will you need to use an onboard wheelchair, if there is one? - Do you need to know if there will be a toilet on the plane that is accessible

+29 Not all aircraft can accommodate wheelchairs with batteries in the aircraft hold for safety reasons.
+It is very important to check before you travel.

+- to the on-board wheelchair? - What assistance will you need, if any, during the flight?
 Please specify.
 The air carrier cannot assist with feeding, communicating, medicating and providing assistance inside the toilets.
 If you need help with those you will need to be accompanied. - Some air carriers have cabin crew trained to lift you on an onboard wheelchair to go to the toilet.
 Other air carriers will not assist in lifting.
-Get the needed information before you book the flight. - What type of seat suits you best? - Are you taking any medical equipment with you? - Are you asthmatic or do you have other breathing difficulties? - 2.2.3 If you also have a serious medical condition, you must contact the air carrierand it may be necessary to provide a "Fitness to fly" certificate.
+Get the needed information before you book the flight. - What type of seat suits you best? - Are you taking any medical equipment with you? - Are you asthmatic or do you have other breathing difficulties?

+If you also have a serious medical condition, you must contact the air carrier and it may be necessary to provide a "Fitness to fly" certificate.
 You may be asked at the airport to confirm your fitness to fly.